Self-Portrait (Dürer, Madrid): Description

 Dürer is depicted in front of an open window before a flat landscape containing a lake and distant snow-capped mountains.
 The landscape may represent either the memory of his recent travels abroad or his inner mental state.
 Light spills from the window, falling along his head to highlight both his delicate skin tones and long blond hair.
 Dürer is dressed with effeminate grace in flamboyant, extravagant clothes showing the influence of Italian fashion.
 His low-necked shirt or chemise is of fine linen, gathered and trimmed with a band of gold braid or embroidery, and worn under an open-fronted doublet and a cloak tied over one shoulder.
-His white jacket has black lining under a pleated white shirt, the verticals of which match the horizontals of his headdress.
+His white jacket has black lining under a pleated white shirt, the horizontals of which match the verticals of his headdress.
 His fingers are crossed, hidden inside silk gloves, an unusual pose for Dürer's early career; he always paid close attention in detailing the hands of his sitters, who are usually holding an object; examples include a pillow, rosary, sheet of paper and flower.

 Dürer is presented as almost seductive, with a rakish patterned hat placed over long, almost girlishly curled blond locks of hair under a draped pointed hat with a tassel.
 He looks out at the viewer with a cool ironic stare.